Daniel Sam: Kickboxing career

 In September 2017 Sam fought on the Phoenix Championship 3 event at the o2 arena, London.
 In a fight under full Muay Thai rules, he beat Steven 'the Panda' Banks via TKO in the 3rd round.

 In a rematch versus Tomáš Možný on Fight Night St. Tropez (August 2017), Sam avenged a loss suffered a year earlier on the same event, winning by unanimous decision against the GLORY kickboxing world ranked no.10 heavyweight.

 Sam won the Capital Fights French Federation title with a unanimous decision win over Nordine Mahieddine in Paris (May 2017).

 In March 2017, Sam won the Enfusion Live Abu Dhabi tournament with two wins in one night and captured the fighter of the night award.
 In the semi-final he beat Moroccan heavyweight Yassin Ben Sallam via unanimous decision.
 In the tournament final Sam faced GLORY ranked no.15 Thomas Vanneste from Belgium and won with a devastating 3rd round knockout.

 In November 2016 Sam faced Patrice Quarteron in a highly anticipated grudge match in Paris, winning by unanimous decision in front of a large crowd in November 2017.
 The fight and the result gained worldwide popularity due to the hostile build up and bad blood between both fighters.
 Top French rapper Booba subsequently recorded a song titled Daniel Sam in which he celebrates Sam's victory.

 Puerto Rico hosted the SUPERKOMBAT kickboxing event in March 2016 with Sam taking on Catalin Morasanu the hard punching and very popular Southpaw Romanian heavyweight.

 Sam won via a controversial split decision.

 Enfusion reality tournament season 4 (Search for the superpro) took place in Koh Samui, Thailand in Sep 2013.
 Sam faced 4 opponents from Australia, Netherlands, Ivory Coast and Morocco (the last 3 opponents were fought all in a one night tournament).
 Sam won every fight, the tournament and became the Enfusion Heavyweight World Champion.

 In March 2013 Sam signed with GLORY and defeated Singh Jaideep by way of unanimous decision at Glory 5: London in London, England on 23 March 2013.

 In November 2014 Daniel Sam launched his own fitness training company called Daniel Sam Fitness, using martial arts and combat based fitness training.
 As of 2018 he is coaching out of Diesel Gym London.

-Sam faced Marian Tuma for the Immortal Champions Heavyweight Title (+95 kg) at Immortal Champions 3 on June 7, 2022, following a three-year absence from the sport.
+Sam faced Marian Tuma for the Immortal Champions Heavyweight Title (+95 kg) at Immortal Champions 3 on 7 June 2022, following a three-year absence from the sport.
 He won the fight by a first-round technical knockout.

-Sam was booked to face the former French national heavyweight boxing champion Raphaël Tronché at Alpha Fight League 2 on November 12, 2022.
+Sam was booked to face the former French national heavyweight boxing champion Raphaël Tronché at Alpha Fight League 2 on 12 November 2022.
 He lost the fight by a second-round knockout.

-Doping suspension

-Glory 23

-On 7 August 2015 it was announced that Sam failed a drug test prior to Glory 23: Las Vegas.
-He was suspended and fined by Nevada State Athletic Commission until 8 August 2016.
-Sam must also submit clean drugs tests for steroids and diuretics at 30, 10 and 3 days before next fight in Nevada.